Sonny Cumbie: Professional career

+Los Angeles Avengers

 After completing his college career, Cumbie was not drafted in the 2005 draft but was signed as a free agent by the Indianapolis Colts and later released.
 In 2006 Cumbie then joined the Los Angeles Avengers in the Arena Football League.
 He started 12 games his first season as a rookie, and won Rookie of the Year.
 Cumbie was invited back to the NFL by the Baltimore Ravens and signed a free agent contract in 2006 but was released.
 He returned as the Avengers starting quarterback in 2007.
 Playing in a total of 13 games in 2006, Cumbie completed 268-of-450 for 3,241 yards and 59 touchdowns in 2006.
 He also scored three touchdowns on the ground.
 In 2007 Cumbie led the Avengers to the playoffs while throwing for 83 touchdown passes and 4,370 yards.

+San Angelo Stampede Express

-After the AFL folded in 2009, Cumbie joined the San Angelo Stampede of the Indoor Football League as the head coach and director of player personnel.
-Cumbie then became the starting quarterback for the team and led the team to the playoffs and a playoff win.
+After the Arena Football League folded in 2009, Cumbie joined the San Angelo Stampede of the Indoor Football League as head coach and director of player personnel.
+He was hired on January 8, 2009.
+The Stampede Express won their first two games of the season before losing the next two.
+On May 6, 2009, Cumbie stepped down from his coaching duties and became the team’s starting quarterback for the remainder of the season.
+Billy Jack Ray was named interim head coach for the rest of the year.
+Cumbie appeared in ten games, starting all ten, and led the team to a 3–7 record.
+He completed 175 of 318 pass attempts for 1977 yards, threw 43 touchdowns against 13 interceptions, and recorded a passer rating of 90.6.
+He also rushed 17 times for 71 yards and three touchdowns.
+The team won two of its final three games to qualify for the playoffs.
+Cumbie led the Stampede Express to the first playoff win in franchise history against the Abilene RuffRiders before the team was eliminated by the top-seeded El Paso Generals.